cognitedata/reveal/griff-loader/README.md

 If you start `yarn watch` it'll automatically build your target application if you have hot reloading available.

+## Using

+createLoader is a function that creates a data loader based on some given optional parameters.

+Optional parameters:

+- scaleYAxis: boolean: whether the yAxis (ySubDomain) should be adjusted when a time subdomain changes.
+This defaults to false.

 ## Contributing

 1. Clone this repo